Ankitraghav000/Docker/README.md

 - Copy the command.
 - Paste the command in your terminal.

-  for instance, I want a mysql image  then I searched the my sql and copy
+  for instance, I want a mysql image  then I searched the mysql and copy
   ```
   docker pull mysql
   ```